Support Us Button Widget

 The Polk Theatre | Photo by @helloooevelyn

-Built during the golden age, The Polk Theatre has served as a place for community interaction throughout the years.
-The theatre began thriving in its early years and on opening day, the matinee sold out within an hour of the box office’s opening.
-During the 60’s and 70’s, the theatre faced the possibility of shutting down, but in 1982, it was purchased through borrowed money and a state grant, saved by Lakelanders who didn’t want to see the theatre go.
-The nonprofit theatre continues to rely on grants, donations and shows revenue.
+Built during the Golden Age, The Polk Theatre has served as a place for community interaction throughout the years.
+The theater began thriving in its early years, and on opening day, the matinee sold out within an hour of the box office’s opening.
+During the 1960s and 1970s, the theater faced the possibility of shutting down, but in 1982, it was purchased by Lakelanders who didn’t want to see it go.
+The nonprofit theatre continues to rely on grants, donations, and show revenue.

 Screen Shot 2020-01-28 at 9.14.38 PM